Korduf/FTP_Server-CPP-PDCurses/README.md

 # FTP Server
 This repository contains the code for FTP (File Transfer Protocol) server.
-The server allows users to connect via an FTP client and perform various file transfer operations.To implement the server, the Windows Socket API (winsock) was used.
+The server allows users to connect via an FTP client and perform various file transfer operations.
+To implement the server, the Windows Socket API (winsock) was used.
 The interface was implemented using the PDCurses library

 # Features
 Multiple client connections: The server supports multiple client connections concurrently.
 Each client can connect to the server and perform file transfer operations independently.